ekafyi/party-playlists-nextjs/README.md

 During development, I use local JSON files as data source instead of fetching from the Spotify API, which is faster and reduces hitting the Spotify API.
 Modify the data here: https://github.com/ekafyi/party-playlists-nextjs/tree/docs/update-readme/src/sample-data

-⚠️ Important: Make sure you have obscured the playlist IDs before copying data from (eg.) fetch or cURL results.
+⚠️ Important: Make sure you have obscured the playlist IDs before committing sample data from (eg.) fetch or cURL results.

 ---